 If you really want to treat yourself during your stay in Hanoi, then you’ll want to book a few nights at the Sofitel Legend Metropole.
 This majestic 5-star hotel has been a historic landmark since 1901 and is conveniently located right near the Old Quarter.
-Rooms are spacious and beautifully decorated and you’ll definitely want to take advantage of the spa, the pool, and the fitness classes.
+The rooms are spacious and beautifully decorated and you’ll definitely want to take advantage of the spa, the pool, and the fitness classes.

 La Siesta Premium Hang Be is a strikingly beautiful hotel located in the heart of the Old Quarter.
 You’ll feel like this is a quiet, peaceful oasis, away from the hustle and bustle of the city.
 The personalized service that you’ll receive here will make you feel right at home.
 Plus you’ll love the spectacular city views from the lively rooftop bar!